technicalguru/php-database/README.md

 Finally, a [Query API](#query-api) is provided to support a flexible writing of restrictions - independant of any SQL dialect.

+Version 1.3 is the last major 1.x release and marks the migration release.
+Traditional SQL writing and Query API are supported simultanously.
+However, many traditional SQL methods are marked as deprecated, and they will be removed in release 2.0.
+So you shall migrate to the new Query API early.

 # License
 This project is licensed under [GNU LGPL 3.0](LICENSE.md).